Conchita: 'To be clear, this is not a joke'

 "Because the way she sings - the range and the volume and the technique - is just insane.
 So there was a lot of fine tuning that I had to do there."

-You can hear how Conchita tackles to Streisand when BBC Radio 2 broadcasts the concert this Friday - but that's just the start of a big year for the star.
+You can hear how Conchita tackles Streisand when BBC Radio 2 broadcasts the concert this Friday - but that's just the start of a big year for the star.

 She's currently working on two albums, one with the Vienna Symphony ("they never did a pop crossover before - never!") and a more mainstream pop record, which she hopes will eclipse her self-titled debut.